 The test plant operated very satisfactorily, to the extent that the batch process was abandoned.
 The following clear advantages were grained:

-2) Saving in operating costs achieved due to compact construction and space saving (the preparation tanks, each of 600 liters capacity, were no longer used, and were replaced by one or two multi-use containers which also were cleaned-in-place);
+- Saving in operating costs achieved due to compact construction and space-saving (the preparation tanks, each of 600 liters capacity, were no longer of use, and the replacement by one or two multi-use containers which also were clean-in-place);

 - Saving in materials due to high metering accuracy; (individual components can be adjusted while plant is running, and a change to a different type is possible without any waste of time, and with minimum loss of material);

 - Minuscule losses due to breakdown of filling machine (maximum 5-10 liters filling of the filler hopper);

 - Saving is in personnel costs (other use of the person who previously operated the batch plant).